kura/kura.gg/content/kura.io-a-star-ssl-rating.rst

 Protcols
 ========

-I do not support SSLv2 but do support much stronger protocols
+I do not support SSLv2 or SSLv3 but I do support much stronger protocols;

 - TLS 1.2,
-- TLS 1.1,
-- TLS 1.0 and,
+- TLS 1.1 and,
-- SSL 3
+- TLS 1.0.

 Cipher suites & key exchanges
 =============================